paulcosmos/new-world-template/content/reviews/review-6.md

 location:
 ---

 A thoroughly professional work force.
 The job was completed within budget and on time.
 The final result was excellent.
-I would have no problem in recommending Bees Landscaping.
+I would have no problem in recommending {{<company>}}.